 Clearly Clean did our research.
-In addition to being more environmentally friendly, PET is durable and hygienic — and it provides a protective barrier to maintain product freshness.
+In addition to being more environmentally friendly, PET is durable and hygienic — and it provides a protective barrier to maintain product freshness and allows the tray to maintain its structural integrity when subjected to the moisture of the meat.
 Consequently, we opted to invent a food tray made from PET.
 In fact, we invented the world’s first recyclable PET overwrap and MAP tray.
 But we also recognized that processors and grocers alike required a smooth-edge solution to mitigate leakers and film tears.
 Once again, our engineers rose to the challenge.

 Fast forward to today.
 We have analyzed the market, recognized what would be of most benefit to our planet, and proudly launched our products: the world’s only patented recyclable PET food trays with a smooth, rolled edge.